 Salad, soup, and steak – sometimes an occasion like Valentine’s Day summons just the classic things on the menu.
 This Homemade Caesar Salad is topped with garlic croutons and a very creamy dressing made with Japanese mayonnaise.

-Don’t have the time to prepare an elaborate meal?
 You can always do a combo of take-out and simple homemade dishes meal at home.
 As long as you make it interesting and fun, your loved one(s) will appreciate your effort.
-We suggest picking up some sushi platter from your favorite sushi place and make miso soup and a simple Japanese salad with this wafu dressing.
+We suggest picking up some sushi platter from your favorite sushi place and make miso soup and a spring mix salad like this.

-We love the idea of bringing Izakaya-style (Japanese pub) recipes to Valentine’s dinner, especially if you’re celebrating it with a group of friends!
+We love the idea of bringing Izakaya-style (Japanese pub) recipes to Valentine’s dinner.
 Instead of the usual dinner, you could serve a few small plates of delicious & fun bites like this Japanese Sake-Steamed Clams.
 It takes only 10 minutes to make and requires just 5 ingredients!